PenetrumLLC/RJ45-Adapters/usb_to_ethernet_1/README.md

 ### VERDICT

 It IS NOT malicious.
 It is mostly just poor coding practices from an earlier time.
-It behaves the same as a lot of malware, but it has nothing overtly malicious in it.
+It behaves similar to some malware, but it has nothing overtly malicious in it.

 ---